 Pigmentation and skin discoloration.
 What is it and how is it effectively treated?

-Whether you are suffering from discoloration like dark spots and pigmentation, need to know their causes, or if you are seeking information on how exactly your whitening cream works, if it even works, this article contains all that you need to know about the possible ways to combat pigmentation.
+Whether you are suffering from discoloration like dark spots and pigmentation, need to know their causes, or are seeking information on how exactly your whitening cream works if it even works, this article contains all that you need to know about the possible ways to combat pigmentation.

 Pigmentation and discoloration: